Baked Spicy Tindora Fries

 While most times I try to share recipes using ingredients that can be found at your local grocery store, I haven’t been able to find tindora at mainstream grocery stores, yet.

-However, after running into a huge jackfruit at my local Kroger and rambutan at the Walmart across the street, there’s no telling when tindora will make an appearance at a grocery store near ya!
+However, after running into a huge jackfruit at my local Kroger, there’s no telling when tindora will make an appearance at a grocery store near ya!

 Anyhoot…